brackets-userland/brackets-git/README.md

 More features will come later, feel free to open issues with your ideas.

+## TODO

+- Add an UI panel for the configuration file.
+- Display diff of what will be commited, when asking for a commit message to review commit.
+- Add diff icons to the currently edited document in a way interactive linter does it.

 ## Configuration

 Extension will create a configuration file on the first run here: